wc-enterprises/techcora-website/README.md

 Use branch techcoradotin for deploying to techcora.in

-Use branch techcoradotcom for deploying to techcora.com
+Use branch techcoracorpdotcom for deploying to techcoracorp.com